-Twin Metals Minnesota has approximately 40,000 acres of property interests – leased, leased applications, permitted or owned – on the northern edge of Minnesota’s Iron Range.
-The TMM Project is located approximately nine miles southeast of the city of Ely, Minnesota, and 11 miles northeast of the city of Babbitt, Minnesota.
+The Twin Metals Minnesota Project (TMM Project) is located approximately nine miles southeast of the city of Ely, Minnesota, and 11 miles northeast of the city of Babbitt, Minnesota.

 In February 2011, Twin Metals Minnesota acquired Franconia Minerals Corporation, effectively doubling Twin Metal Minnesota’s mineral and land assets, providing the opportunity for greater efficiency, more jobs and maximum environmental protection for the project.